iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.2
+- Added `MovementCastDelay` Advanced Option.
+Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.

 Version 1.1
 - Added Low Damage Helix Immanence gear set with associated table of targets.
 Automatically uses the Low Damage Helix Immanence gear set when casting a Helix spell with Immanence active.